-The story of the Constructivist Learning Laboratory is documented in Gary Stager’s doctoral dissertation, “An Investigation of Constructionism in the Maine Youth Center.”
+The story of the Constructionist Learning Laboratory is documented in Gary Stager’s doctoral dissertation, “An Investigation of Constructionism in the Maine Youth Center.”
 The University of Melbourne.
 2006.

 Gary shares in our book, Invent To Learn: Making, Tinkering, and Engineering in the Classroom, “Shortly after the start of the three-year project, Papert outlined the Eight Big Ideas Behind the Constructionist Learning Laboratory (PDF).
 Although non-exhaustive, this list does a good job of explaining constructionism to the general population.”